Overview of the USMLE Test

 The USMLE is split into three separate parts.
 Steps 1 and 2 are usually completed in the same year or a few months apart.
 Step 3, however, can be done up to two years after the initial two steps.
 Thus, it is important to consider one’s testing schedule carefully when preparing for the USMLE.

 Applicants must finish Step 1 of the USMLE within seven years of starting medical school, and Steps 2 and 3 within five years of graduating.
 Completion of all three steps is necessary to obtain the USMLE score report and related certificates.

-When planning to register for USMLE, Step 1 should be completed within six weeks and it took 8 hours to complete the whole exam that consist of 7 block, read more in detail here and Steps 2 and 3 should each be completed within eight weeks.
+When planning to register for USMLE, Step 1 should be completed within six weeks and it took 8 hours to complete the whole exam that consists of 7 blocks, read more in detail here Steps 2 and 3 should each be completed within eight weeks.
 It is recommended that applicants apply for the examination six months before the anticipated test date to ensure they receive registration information in a timely manner.

 USMLE Registration Process

 USMLE registration is done online and is straightforward.
-The National Board of Medical Examiners (NBME) must be registered with first, requiring a valid credit card and personal information.
-Exam date, test center, and fee payment then follows.
+The National Board of Medical Examiners (NBME) must be registered first, requiring a valid credit card and personal information.
+The exam date, test center, and fee payment then follow.
 An email confirmation will arrive after payment has been received which will include instructions for exam preparation.

 Before taking the exam, confirm that you have arrived at the designated testing center and have two valid forms of identification that are accepted by the NBME.
 Also, be aware of the materials that are permitted in the exam room, as outlined in their regulations.
 Once finished, expect to get your score results around four weeks after taking the test.